Live Loyal Die Rich: Background

 Due to contract issues with G-Unit Records and a feud with label head 50 Cent, Young Buck couldn't release a new album.
-So with help from Drumma Boy and Drum Squad records, Buck got together and they released an official mixtape through Young Buck's record label Cashville Records and Drumma Boy's label Drum Squad Records.
+With help from Drumma Boy and Drum Squad Records, Buck released an official mixtape through his record label, Cashville Records, and Drumma Boy's label, Drum Squad Records.
 Live Loyal Die Rich is an official release from Young Buck since dropping Back On My Buck Shit Vol. 2: Change Of Plans back in 2010.

-"I'm Ready Now" produced by Boss DeVito was the first track released off the mixtape along with the music video featuring Shannon Sanders on August 11, 2011.
+"I'm Ready Now", produced by Boss DeVito, was the first track released off the mixtape along with the music video featuring Shannon Sanders on August 11, 2011.

-"Touchdown" was the second single released off Live Loyal Die Rich, it featured an appearance from CTN.
+"Touchdown" was the second single released off Live Loyal Die Rich; it featured an appearance from CTN.
 The music video was released on November 8, 2011.

 "Go Loco" was the third and final single released off Live Loyal Die Rich before its release date on January 24, 2012.
-The music video was shot in Nashville's Elite Clothing store, with guest feature Tha City Paper and a cameo appearance from DJ Crisis.
+The music video was shot in Nashville's Elite Clothing store, with a guest feature from Tha City Paper and a cameo appearance from DJ Crisis.
 The video was released on November 24, 2011.

 "No Place For Me" was the fourth single released off the mixtape.
 The music video was shot in Nashville and released April 11, 2012.
-The video was directed by Charlie P & BlackFlyMusic.
+The video was directed by Charlie P and BlackFlyMusic.
 It was the first music video released off Live Loyal Die Rich after its January 24 release.

 "Dusted" was the fifth single released off the mixtape.
 The music video was shot in Nashville and released October 8, 2012.
 The video was directed by Charles M. Robinson.
 It was the second music video released off Live Loyal Die Rich after its January 24 release.

 "Somethings Got Me On It" was the sixth single released off the mixtape.
 The music video for the song was released June 22, 2013.
 It was the third music video released off Live Loyal Die Rich after its January 24, 2012 release.